Back

 Truro School offers boarding between the ages of 11 and 18.
 Visit our boarding pages for more information.

 The Cathedral’s Director of Music is happy to meet and pre-audition any prospective choristers to give feedback.
-Please contact James Anderson-Besant on 01872 276782 or [email protected] for more information.
+Please contact James Anderson-Besant on [email protected] for more information.

 For information about Truro School, including fees, scholarships and means-tested bursaries, registration and chorister application forms, contact Truro School Admissions on 01872 246062 or email [email protected].